AlexKitov/datasciencecoursera/Reproducible Research/PeerAssessment1/PA1_template.md

 The `mean` total number of steps per day is **9354.2295** and the `median` total number of steps per day is **10395**.

-The histogram of the toatl number of steps per day is:
+The histogram of the total number of steps per day is:

 ```r